demyinn00/trip-planner/README.md

     REACT_APP_FIREBASE_MESSAGING_SENDER_ID=your_messaging_sender_id
     REACT_APP_FIREBASE_APP_ID=your_app_id
     ```
+5. Restart your development server to load the new environment variables.
 ## Deployment

 The app is deployed using Firebase Hosting.
 To deploy a new version of the app: